 “What are you two talking about?”
 Headmaster Aira questioned.

 “Their surveillance operation.
-The reason why Drend, Geras, and Mal were all in the 3rd ward together even though the guild’s been stretched thin.”
+The reason why Drend, Geras, and Mal were all in the 3rd ward together even though the guild has been stretched thin.”
 Nylen replied.

 The other two headmasters turned in confusion.
 “Surveillance?
 On who?”

 “A young girl.
-The unusual events within the 3rd ward were because of her.”
+The unusual events within the 3rd ward was because of her.”
 Velix answered straightforwardly without circumventing the issue.

 “What!?
 That’s impossible!”
 Headmaster Aira exclaimed.

-“You’re saying a young girl did what every mages for the past eight hundred years could not?!”
+“You’re saying a young girl did what every mage for the past eight hundred years could not?!”

 “The line separating possible from the impossible blurs, when you consider who she is.”
 Thaxxus’ deep voice broke through the air of doubt.

 “He’s right, Aira.”
 Nylen reinforced the statement.
 “Anise Paltos, the younger sister of one Kaidus Paltos… I assume everyone here knows who he is?”